nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">
-:information_source: **Info:** If a parameter is expected to be passed in only once, but is specified multiple times by the user, onle the last occurrence of the parameter will be taken by the application.
+:information_source: **Info:** If a parameter is expected to be passed in only once, but is specified multiple times by the user, only the last occurrence of the parameter will be taken by the application.
 </div>

 <div markdown="span" class="alert alert-primary">